westernacher-solutions/frontend-interview-questions/README.md

 - Explain template-driven and reactive (dynamic) forms!
 - Name some common approaches to state management!
 - How do you unit test in Angular?

+## CSS

+- What is grid, what is flexbox?
+- What are container queries?
+- How to test CSS?

+### CSS fun questions

+- Is CSS a programming language?
+- How to prevent a CSS codebase from degenerating?

 ## Tricky questions